NetApp

-NetApp, Inc. is an American hybrid cloud data services and data management company headquartered in San Jose, California.
+NetApp, Inc. is an American data infrastructure company that provides unified data storage, integrated data services, and cloud operations (CloudOps) solutions to enterprise customers.
+The company is based in San Jose, California.
 It has ranked in the Fortune 500 from 2012 to 2021.
-Founded in 1992 with an IPO in 1995, NetApp offers cloud data services for management of applications and data both online and physically.
+Founded in 1992 with an initial public offering in 1995, NetApp offers cloud data services for management of applications and data both online and physically.